ceejbot/putter/README.md

 * `lib/controllers/` - application logic, grouped
 * `lib/models/` - data that resides in the db
 * `taxonomy/` - seed data for tags etc
-* `test/` - unit tests
+* `test/` - unit & integration tests
-* `website/` - service for the web pages, express
+* `website/` - service for the web pages, express? restify with benefits?

 ## Tasks

-- Write everything, really.
+Basic approach:

+- Metadata in postgres, fic content in flat files (s3 if we're spendy).
+Pre-render for ease of use.
+- Accept data, process in work queue, push to flat files.
+- Build webpages by constructing pre-rendered pieces as much as possible.
+- choo.js website + boostrap layout because who has time for css

+Note that this contains debris from a previous run at the problem.
+Initial tasks:

+- PULL CONFIG FROM .env files using dot-env.
-- Finish porting models over from couchdb views to rethinkdb indexes
+- Port models over from previous mess to ormnomnom
 - design & write the auth layer
 - design & write the data API
-- re-write the website, probably in reactjs or maybe just revise the backbone impl
+- Write everything, really.

 ## Taxonomy